QutEcoacoustics/research-blog/research/EADM-Towsey/Long-Duration-Audio-Recordings-of-the-environment.md

 ---

-## Slide 20: Four month diel plot -- derived from clustering of summary indices.
+## Slide 21: Thirteen months of audio represented by a diel plot -- derived from clustering of summary indices.

-{% include figure.html src="Slides/Slide24.png" caption="Slide 20.
+{% include figure.html src="Slides/Slide24.png" caption="Slide 21.
 Audio courtesy of courtesy of Yvonne Phillips, QUT Ecoacoustics Research Group." %}

 We have produced diel plots using three different methods.
-A second way is cluster all the vectors of summary indices and then colour code the resulting clusters.
-This method is described in [X] and [Y].
-The above diel plot represents 13 months of continuous audio recording from Gympie National Park.
+The first way, as illustrated in the previous slide, is to assign three different summary indices to the red, green and blue channels of the image.
+A second way is to calculate several to many summary indices, obtain the first three principal components and assign them to the red, green and blue channels of the image respectively.
+A third way is to calculate several to many summary indices, cluster them and colour code the resulting clusters.
+This method is described in Phillips et al. 2017[^PHI].
+The above diel plot (Slide 21) was derived from clustering 1.1 million vectors of 12 summary indices.
+It represents 13 months of continuous audio, recorded in Gympie National Park.
+Clustering produced 60 clusters (each cluster represents an "environmental acoustic state") but the colour coding was simplified: 1. silence clusters are represented in grey; bird cluster in green, rain clusters in dark blue; wind clusters in pale blue, insect cluster in yellow; cicada chorus clusters in orange and plane sounds in red.

 Audio provided courtesy of Yvonne Phillips, QUT Ecoacoustics Research Group.
 The audio was recorded from Gympie, Queensland, Australia.

 ---

-## Slide 21: The classification of soundscapes
+## Slide 22: The classification of soundscapes

-{% include figure.html src="Slides/Slide25.png" caption="Slide 21.
+{% include figure.html src="Slides/Slide25.png" caption="Slide 22.
 Pictures courtesy of courtesy of Yvonne Phillips, QUT Ecoacoustics Research Group." %}

 Apart from visualisation, acoustic indices can be used to reveal other ecological insights.
 For example, we can classify different locations according to their soundscapes.
 Consider the two locations shown in this slide (_Slide 21_).
 One has higher rainfall and therefore supports more dense vegetation cover.
 However the bird species are quite similar at the two sites.
 What are the consequences for the soundscape?
 How will the soundscapes differ despite similar bird species?

 ---

-## Slide 22: Clustering sound-scapes
+## Slide 23: Clustering soundscapes

-{% include figure.html src="Slides/Slide26.png" caption="Slide 22.
+{% include figure.html src="Slides/Slide26.png" caption="Slide 23.
 [Sankupellay M., Towsey, M., Truskinger, A., & Roe, P. (2015)](#fn:SAN)." %}

 In a study reported by Sankupellay et al.[^SAN], four sites were selected at location _A_ and two sites at location _B_.
 Two consecutive days of recording were made at each site giving 12 days of recording in total.